openshift-labs/learn-katacoda/workshops/workshop-1/intro.md

 This is an extended tutorial for learning how to deploy applications to OpenShift.
-In the tutorial you will deploy an application call ParksMap.
+In the tutorial you will deploy an application called ParksMap.

-ParksMap is a polyglot geo-spatial data visualization application built using the microservices architecture and is composed of a set of services which are developed using different programming languages and frameworks.
+ParksMap is a polyglot geo-spatial data visualization application built using the microservices architecture and is composed of a set of services which are developed using different programming language frameworks.

 ![Application Architecture](../../assets/workshops/workshop-1/00-application-architecture.png)